pauldamsa/FaceX/README.md

 The dataset used for training the model is [FER2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).
 Applying data augmentation was necessary for increasing the model performance.

-In the **FaceX- research** you can find the jupyter notebooks which were used in the research environment.
+In the **FaceX- research** directory you can find the jupyter notebooks which were used in the research environment.
 Also, you can find my analyse of FER2013 before and after data augmentation.
 In the [Training](https://github.com/pauldamsa/FaceX/blob/master/FaceX-%20research/Training/End-to-End%20Solution%20Facial%20expression%20recognition.ipynb) folder is the notebook for training.
 In the [FER2013 original and augmented analysis](https://github.com/pauldamsa/FaceX/tree/master/FaceX-%20research/analyzes/FER2013%20original%20and%20augmented%20analysis) folder are three notebooks where I did analysis of the dataset.
 The notebook from [model inference analysis](https://github.com/pauldamsa/FaceX/tree/master/FaceX-%20research/analyzes/model%20inference%20analysis) was used for analysing the performance of the model.
 Also, in the same package is the [performance tables](https://github.com/pauldamsa/FaceX/blob/master/FaceX-%20research/analyzes/model%20inference%20analysis/performance%20tables.html) file in which you can find the performance of the model.

+In the **FaceX- application** directory are stored the necessary packages for the application.

 ## Requirements
 * TensorFlow - version 2.2.0